Blood donation in England: Controversy

-This means that for the first time MSM should be able to donate blood without any deferral as long as they are in a monogamous relationship that is longer than 3 months.
+This means that for the first time MSM should be able to donate blood without any deferral as long as they have been in a monogamous relationship for longer than three months.

 Legal

-A vs The National Blood Authority (Queens Bench Division).
-This trial concerned the claims of 114 Claimants, for recovery of damages arising out of their infection with Hepatitis C, from blood and blood products through blood transfusions from 1 March 1988.
+The trial of A vs The National Blood Authority (Queen's Bench Division) concerned the claims of 114 people, for recovery of damages arising from their infection with hepatitis C, from blood and blood products through blood transfusions from 1 March 1988.
 All the claimants received blood transfusions or blood products usually in the course of undergoing surgery, whether consequent upon having suffered an accident or otherwise, immediately after childbirth.